GzuPark/CarND-Behavioral-Cloning-P3/writeup_report.md

 train, valid = train_test_split(lines, test_size=0.2)
 ```

 I found that my first model had huge gap of mean squared error between training set and validation set, and often go to out of the road when I run the simulator.
-This is because my model did not know how a car can recover toward a center of the road when it is located in biased position.
+This is because my model did not know how a vehicle can recover toward a center of the road when it is located in biased position.
 I could solve this problem that I used left and right positioned images with forced steering parameters.

 And most of corners in the simulator were left-turns.
 These problem was occurred by insufficient data, so I have to create training data for solving problems.
-I will describe in [next section](#).
+I will describe in [next section](https://github.com/GzuPark/CarND-Behavioral-Cloning-P3/blob/master/writeup_report.md#2-creation-of-the-training-set--training-process).

-The final step was to run the simulator to see how well the car was driving around track one.
-Depends on the max speed of a car show like below:
+The final step was to run the simulator to see how well the vehicle was driving around track one.
+Depends on the max speed of a vehicle show like below:

 | Speed 15            | Speed 20            | Speed 25            |
 |:-------------------:|:-------------------:|:-------------------:|